pedrozandonai/Crypto-Exchange-Simulator/README.md

 # Crypto Exchange Simulator - RESTful Java API

-Crypto Exchange Simulator is a project designed to simulate cryptocurrency exchange operations.
-It is a Java Spring Boot application that you can add to your portfolio to showcase your skills in building financial software.
+Crypto Exchange Simulator is a project designed to simulate cryptocurrency exchange operatio, it is a Java Spring Boot application.
 Below, we'll explore the functionalities, use cases, and methods provided by this project.

 ## Table of Contents
 - [Features](#features)